markongithub/milb_bios/README.md

 curl "https://statsapi.mlb.com/api/v1/teams/" > ./teams.json
 ```

 Now download some team bios.
+We'll pass in the path to the `teams.json` file from the previous step, and also the name of the team whose player bios we'll download.

 ```
-pipenv run python download_bios.py ./teams.json "Lehigh Valley IronPigs" pipenv run python download_bios.py ./teams.json "Syracuse Mets"
+pipenv run python download_bios.py ./teams.json "Lehigh Valley IronPigs" pipenv run python download_bios.py ./teams.json "Syracuse Mets" [output snipped]
 ```

 Finally, let's print them out.
 It's a lot of data, so let's grep it to see who used to play for the MLB Phillies: